gvsrkarthikeya/school-equipment-lending-portal/AI_ENHANCEMENTS_SUMMARY.md

-# [Moved] Phase 2: AI-Assisted Server Enhancements
+# Phase 2: AI-Assisted Server Enhancements

-Note: This file was moved to repository root as `AI_ENHANCEMENTS_SUMMARY.md` for easier discovery.

 ## AI Tool Used
 **Claude by Anthropic**